Vulnerability Disclosure Policy

 To ensure confidentiality, we encourage you to encrypt any sensitive information you send to us via email.
 We are able to receive messages encrypted using OpenPGP.
-A copy of our public key that can be used to send encrypted email can be found here.
+For a copy of our public key for sending encrypted email go here.

 The email@example.com email address is intended ONLY for the purpose of reporting product or service security vulnerabilities specific to our products or services.
 For technical support information on our products or services, please visit www.lenovo.com/support.

 Lenovo strives to acknowledge receipt of all submitted reports within two business days.

 Receiving security information from Lenovo

 Security advisories related to our products and services are posted on our security web site at www.lenovo.com/product_security/advisories.
 In most cases, we will issue a notice when we have identified a practical workaround or fix for the particular security vulnerability, though there may be instances when we issue a notice in the absence of a workaround when the vulnerability has become widely known to the security community.